-The tasting room was next, with light flooding in from the skylights in the ceiling far above our heads.
-The group gathered around the three tables while our guide spoke of the first wine, ‘The Blanco de Blanco.
+Light flooded in from the skylights far above our heads as we were ushered around three tables in the enormous tasting room, and our guide began pouring the wines.
+First was The Blanco de Blanco.
 It was cool and thick, with just enough sweetness to round out the tone.
 Next was a very sweet red, and then a dry red that had after-tones of smoked meats, and then a shot of the famed Pisco, which lived up to the guide's boastings of perfection.

 It was my first time drinking Pisco without a mixer.
 I was instructed to breathe in as I sipped, then hold it at the back of my tongue, and breathe out slowly over my tastebuds after I swallowed.
 It was smooth and pleasing, similar to a top-shelf sipping whiskey, yet without the burn at the back of the throat, and perfect clarity.
-My limbs felt pleasantly warmed and heavy.
+My limbs instantly felt warmed and heavy.

 I settled at a table and ordered Sopa Seca, a dish famous to this area of the country.
 They brought out rolls cooked in garlic, herbs, and butter with my main course—tender chicken cooked in a rich, sweet-savory sauce with legumes, spiced with coriander, basil, and cumin, served aside a bed of angel hair pasta.
 It, too, was perfection.

 While I ate, a Peruvian woman with coquettish eyes danced barefoot across the grass.
 It was the traditional dance of the Marinera, which I'd seen performed before, but this time, the woman's partner was a horse and the man astride the horse.
 The creature bowed gallantly and snorted, circling her with mincing steps, tossing his mane while she twirled her white skirts deftly and danced laughingly away.
-The man atop the horse lifted his hat to her beauty in hopeful salute, yet she only smiled and spun, enjoying her mesmerizing, siren-like attraction as she held us all spellbound with her movements.
+The man atop the horse lifted his hat to her beauty in hopeful salute, yet she only smiled and spun, enjoying her siren-like powers of attraction as she held us all spellbound with her movements.